 Parent (strained voice): Don’t touch the toilet seat.

 As if the rustle of wrappers was not enough of a giveaway that Aunt Flo was in the neighbourhood, you have toddlers with you to announce it to the world.
 And don’t expect them to spare you any embarrassment.

 Sure, we shouldn’t be embarrassed about our bodies.
-Periods and pubic hair are totally normal, but that doesn’t mean you want everyone in the public bathroom to know: “Mummy!
-There is a big blob of blood hanging on your vulva hair.
-Hahaha.
-Oh, it fell off.
-Splat”.
+Periods and pubic hair are totally normal, but that doesn’t mean you want everyone in the public bathroom to know about it.

 #6: Your Poo Face Is Funny, Mummy

 Toddlers love saying this loudly in quiet public bathrooms.
 They even love saying it when you’re not pooping and when you definitely aren’t doing a poop face, but there’s no point arguing back because then everyone will just think you are a big dirty liar.

 People always believe kids.
 It’s your word against theirs.
 Everybody thinks you pooped, they think you made the bad smell and they’re all wondering what your poo face looks like.